syncliteio/SyncLite/README.md

 ### Transactional Devices :

-Transactional devices (SQLite, DuckDB, Apache Derby, H2, HyperSQL) support all database operations and performs transactional logging of all the DDL and DML operations performed by the application.
-These empower developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases and more.
+Transactional devices (SQLite, DuckDB, Apache Derby, H2, HyperSQL) support all database operations and perform transactional logging of all the DDL and DML operations performed by the application.
+These enable  developers to build use cases such as building data-intensive sync-ready applications for edge, edge + cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases and more.

 #### Java
 ```